 Orthodontic treatment corrects a “bad bite” by exerting a gentle pressure over time to straighten teeth.
-Modern braces are much less noticeable, and some patients can even be treated with practically invisible braces, called Invisalign®.
+Modern braces are much less noticeable.

 Orthodontics is the dental specialty for treating malocclusion, the condition commonly referred to as “bad bite”.
 Orthodontic treatment works by exerting a gentle pressure over time to straighten teeth.
 The braces that exert this pressure are fitted by dental specialists called orthodontists.

 Most malocclusions or “bad bites” are hereditary.
 These inherited problems include too much space between teeth, missing teeth, extra teeth, crowded teeth, as well as various jaw issues.
 Some malocclusions are acquired through prolonged thumb-sucking, early or late loss of baby teeth, or accidents.
 However the malocclusion developed, Clay Center Family Dental Care can recommend orthodontic treatment that corrects it.

 Dr. Kruse knows that braces are a very reliable way to improve the appearance of your smile.
 This improvement may affect more than just your appearance as it can make you feel more attractive and more confident.
 They want you to have a beautiful, healthy smile – one that you can be proud of.
 Many “bad bite” problems affect not only the teeth, but the development and appearance of the face.
 Malocclusion can affect the way a person looks, talks, and chews.
 Discuss your particular circumstances with Dr. Kruse.

 Teeth can be moved by orthodontic treatment at any age, but some treatments are more effective when one is younger.
 The American Association of Orthodontists recommends an evaluation for children no later than age seven.
 Adult patients can very often get the same results as child patient, but in some instances the treatment will take longer.
 Dr. Kruse can show you options for your particular circumstances.